 Every 150g serving of Swiss chard provides 3.6 mg of iron and vitamin C. It also increases iron absorption in the body.
 Daily intake of foods rich in iron and vitamin C such as the Swiss chard enhances the production of red blood cells and prevent or treat anemia (13).

 7. Healthy Bones

 Although the Swiss chard has low calcium but is rich in Vitamin K. Vitamin K can not only increase bone mineral density in osteoporotic people but also actually reduce fracture rates (14).

 8. Good for eyes

-Swiss chard is dark green leafy vegetables, which are rich in lutein and zeaxanthin.
+Swiss chard is a dark green leafy vegetable, which is rich in lutein and zeaxanthin.
 These compounds may decrease the risk of age-related macular degeneration (15).

 9. Prevents cataracts and glaucoma